Aveline-art/website/CONTRIBUTING.md

 👍🎉 First off, thank you for taking the time to contribute! 🎉👍

-The following is a set of guidelines for contributing to our Github-hosted website repository.
-These are mostly guidelines, not rules.
+The following are a set of instructions to get you started on contributing to our repository.
+This guide includes [TODO].
 You might find that some of these instructions do not work for you.
-In that case, feel free to propose changes here [TODO add link to our contributing issue template|.
+In that case, feel free to propose changes here [TODO add link to our contributing issue template].

 Note: The guide below assumes that you have completed the onboarding orientation.
 If you have not been onboarded, please refer to the [Getting Started Page](https://www.hackforla.org/getting-started) before continuing.